 As Ilene Ruhoy, M.D., Ph.D., an integrative neurologist and mindbodygreen health expert, told us, NAD+ is critical for helping our bodies respond to intrinsic and extrinsic stress and assaults, like inflammation and trauma.
 A few ways that having adequate levels of NAD+ can be beneficial for healthy aging, according to the available studies:

-How to naturally support NAD+ levels as you age.
+Additional ways to support NAD+ levels as you age.

 Given how important NAD+ is for longevity and healthy aging, you're probably figuring out how to optimize it—and there are plenty of ways that you can support NAD+ levels.
 If you want a full breakdown, you can see our guide here, but here are a few of the top science-backed ways:

 - Through balanced diets with the above precursors.
 Ingest nicotinamide and nicotinic acid through foods like poultry, fish, legumes, and smaller amounts in leafy dark greens.

 - Supplementation.
 Since NR isn't readily available in our diet, you might consider a supplement.
 Two recent human trials on NR-containing supplements found that they both effectively increased levels of NAD+ in the body, which is promising.